HKPolyU-UAV/docker_practice/README.md

 6. On vscode, access the files inside the container just as an usual ssh server.

 ## Side Note
 1. Basically, you should be able to use it as a normal ubuntu ROS environment, just within a sandbox.
-Yet, it allows us to setup enviroment on a new machine with only one commandline: i.e., ```docker image pull pattylo/airo_ros_noetic:lala```.
+Again, the main reason for us to use this is that it allows us to setup enviroment on a new machine with only one commandline: i.e., ```docker image pull pattylo/airo_ros_noetic:lala```.
 2. Basically image is like a template of a container.
 Bear this in mind.
 3. Some useful docker commandline for your reference:
     ```